CopernicaMarketingSoftware/Documentation/Mailerq/5.8/rest-api-v1-pools.md

 ## POST

-A POST request to `pools` allows you to create a new IP pool.
+A POST request to `pools` allows you to create a new IP Pool.
 For the request format, see the table below.

 | Field | Required  | Type | Description
 |---|---|---|---|